-Current research trends indicate that semantic information extraction technology favors more efficient and accurate models.
-As IoV demands for real-time performance and high accuracy, future research will focus on developing lightweight models with rapid processing capabilities to meet the real-time data processing needs of vehicles in high-speed scenarios.
-Additionally, improving the precision and real-time performance of multi-modal data fusion will be a key research direction.
-Advanced fusion algorithms will further enhance the quality and efficiency of semantic information extraction from multi-modal data.
+From the current research, semantic information extraction technology shows a trend toward more efficient and accurate models.
+With the increasing requirements for real-time performance and accuracy in the Internet of Vehicles, future research will pay more attention to the lightweight and fast-processing capabilities of models to meet the real-time processing requirements of a large amount of data during high-speed vehicle driving.
+At the same time, the accuracy and real-time performance of multimodal data fusion will also be a key research direction.
+Through more advanced fusion algorithms and technologies, the quality and efficiency of semantic information extraction from multimodal data will be further improved.